 No doubt about it.
 The world can be a very stressful place.
-The next time that you are feeling a little overwhelmed by stress, keep the following facts in mind.
+Knowing how to reduce stress can literally be a life saver.
+The next time that you are feeling a little overwhelmed by stress, keep the following stress reducing facts in mind.
 As a specific response to stress, certain glands of the body produce stress hormones, which can build up and cause anxiety and tension.

 Exercise can stimulate the release of natural substances that counteract the negative effects of these stress hormones.
 I have always found this reaction a beautiful illustration of the body's natural ability to balance itself under the proper conditions.